Last Sunday while burning leaves, my grand-daughter asked, “Grandpa, how old are you?”

 Everything else that is – but glass.
 Glass bottles were valuable because of the deposit.
 Scrap glass was another matter.
 Things that did not burn or were not hauled away had to be taken to the dump – in the back of the car.

 One of those things was plastic.
-No one liked the stuff because your neighbors got testy when you burned it because the smoke smelled so bad and accumulating plastic meant more frequent trips to the dump.
+No one liked it because it stunk when you burned it and not burning it meant more trips to the dump.

 Ironically, when the Clean Air Act got rid of the urban burn barrel, everyone stopped recycling.
 It put the rag man out of business because there was no longer an incentive to separate the trash.
 All you had to do was dump the stuff in a bag and toss it on the curb.